jessicalumian/jessicalumian.github.io/_projects/sulfide-cyanobacteria.md

     A frozen chunk of microbial mat from Lake Fryxell.
 The dark green bits are Phormidium pseudopriestleyi!
 </div>

-It took some time to figure out how to best growth this organism in the lab.
+It took some time to figure out how to best grow this organism in the lab.
 Eventually, Green filaments were pulled from the mat chunk and grown in BG11 agar plates.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">